 What to do in Somerset February half term 2026

-If you are looking for ideas for general days out, rather than specific events, please check out our guide to 44 Amazing places to visit in Somerset, which provides lots of inspiration.
+If you are looking for ideas for general days out, rather than specific events, please check out our guide to 44 Amazing places to visit in Somerset, best things to do in North Somerset or 37 things to do in South Somerset with kids which provide lots of extra inspiration.

 If you know of any events taking places in Somerset February half term 2026 that aren’t listed here, please click on the button below to submit a listing.